How to Secure Your Google Account

 For more advice when creating your password, check our guide to common password mistakes.

 Don’t Share Your Account Information

 You must not share your Google account information with another person.
 Even if you’re sharing with someone you trust, you can’t be sure they’ll be as careful with your account as you are.
 You should be especially wary if someone asks to share your account via an online message.
-If someone’s account has been hacked, the hacker may attempt to get into your account by pretending to be your friend.
+Hackers who have broken into your friends’ accounts may use them to get into yours as well.

 If someone asks for your Google account to share a file, you should refuse.
 There are built-in functions via Google Drive and Docs to share files and documents safely.
 You should be on the lookout for fake emails claiming to be from Google and ask for your login information or personal details.